 You prove that your disability began before your date last insured by producing medical records which document the onset of your disabling condition, clearly showing that the disability began while you were still under coverage.
 This can be a lengthy process, and you should be prepared to make several appeals before your claim is accepted.
 You should consult the Blue Book to determine what medical evidence you will need for your claim.

-If you are disabled and unable to work, but are not qualified for Social Security Disability Insurance benefits, you may still qualify for Supplemental Security Income on the basis of your disability.
-Supplemental Security Income (SSI) is needs based, and does not place an emphasis on work history.
+If you are disabled and unable to work, but are not qualified for Social Security Disability Insurance (SSDI) benefits, you may still qualify for Supplemental Security Income (SSI) on the basis of your disability.
+Supplemental Security Income (SSI) is needs-based, and does not place an emphasis on work history.
 You will still need to demonstrate that you are disabled, but you will not need to have worked five out of the last ten years to qualify.